Additive normal tempered stable processes for equity derivatives and power law scaling: Model calibration and power law scaling

 where $\bar{k}$, $\bar{\eta}$ are positive constants and $\beta$, $\delta$ are real constant parameters.
 To investigate this behavior and to infer the value of the scaling parameters we consider equations (\ref{eq:scaling}) in the log-log scale.

 In Figures \ref{figure:SPPNIG} and \ref{figure:EUVG} we plot the weighted regression lines and the observed time-dependent parameters $\ln {\hat k}_\theta$ and $\ln {\hat \eta}_\theta$ with their confidence intervals for S\&P $500$ and EURO STOXX $50$.
-The confidence intervals are two times the standard deviations, respectively, of $\ln {\hat k}_\theta$ and of $\ln{\hat \eta}_\theta$.
+The confidence intervals are two times the standard deviations of $\ln {\hat k}_\theta$, of $\ln{\hat \eta}_\theta$ and of $\ln \theta$.
 In Appendix B, we discuss the estimation of the standard deviations via a confidence interval propagation technique and the selection of the weights.

 We have observed what seems to be a stylized fact of this model class: both ${\hat \eta}_\theta$ and ${\hat k}_\theta$ scale with power-law.
 The same scaling laws are observed both for short time-horizon (days) and long time-horizon (few years) options.
 The fitted regression lines provide us with an estimation of $\beta$ and $\delta$.
-The scaling parameters appear qualitatively compatible to $\beta=1$ and $\delta=-\frac{1}{2}$ in all observed cases.
+Moreover, let us emphasize that the scaling parameters appear qualitatively compatible to $\beta=1$ and $\delta=-\frac{1}{2}$ in all observed cases.

 We can test whether there is statistical evidence that our hypotheses are consistent with market data.
 The estimated scaling parameters together with the p-value of statistical tests are reported in Table \ref{tab:stat tests}.